Upcoming Events Upcoming Events

 • Green peas

-India is both the largest producer and consumer of pulses globally.
-Pulses play a crucial role in sustainable agriculture by improving soil biodiversity and offering benefits through intercropping.
-They are also vital for food security and nutritional diversity in diets across the country.
+India is the world's largest producer and consumer of pulses.
+Pulses play a vital role in sustainable agriculture by improving soil biodiversity, supporting intercropping systems, and contributing to food security and nutritional diversity across the country.

 Pulses are used in various forms in Indian cuisine, including:

-• Whole pulses, which are cooked as dal (lentil soup) or added to curries.
+• Whole pulses, cooked as dal (lentil soup) or added to curries.

-• Split pulses, which are used to make dals and other dishes.
+• Split pulses, used to prepare dals and other traditional dishes.

-• Sprouted pulses, which are consumed raw in salads or cooked in stir-fries.
+• Sprouted pulses, eaten raw in salads or cooked in stir-fries.

-The top pulse-producing states in India include Rajasthan, Madhya Pradesh, Maharashtra, Uttar Pradesh, and Karnataka.
-These states have favourable agro-climatic conditions for pulse cultivation, contributing significantly to national production.
+The leading pulse-producing states in India are Rajasthan, Madhya Pradesh, Maharashtra, Uttar Pradesh, and Karnataka.
+These states have favourable agro-climatic conditions that support large-scale pulse cultivation.

-Pulses are considered a low-carbon footprint food and play a crucial role in sustainable food systems.
-They require less water compared to many other protein sources and contribute positively to soil health when grown as part of crop rotations.
+Pulses have a low carbon footprint and play an important role in sustainable food systems.
+They require less water than many other protein sources and naturally improve soil fertility when included in crop rotation practices.

 Testimonials